loneyeti/snowscribe/memory-bank/activeContext.md

 - **Strong TypeScript**: Use explicit typing for all functions, components, and data structures
 - **Component-Driven Development**: Build from small, reusable components up to larger features
 - **Accessibility First**: Build with accessibility in mind from the beginning
+- **API Route Handlers**: Use Next.js Route Handlers for backend logic, secured by middleware and RLS.
+- **Zod for Validation**: Enforce data integrity through Zod schemas at the API boundary.
+- **Sonner for Notifications**: Utilize `sonner` for user-facing toast notifications for actions, errors, and successes.
+- **Client-side data fetching within feature components**: For dynamic lists like chapters and scenes within the dashboard, components fetch their own data using functions from `lib/data/*` which in turn call internal API routes.
+- **Asynchronous Dynamic APIs (Next.js 15+):** Ensure `params` and `cookies()` are `await`ed in server-side code (Server Components, Route Handlers, server-side data fetching functions).

 ## Learnings and Project Insights

-- The Supabase Auth SSR pattern is critical to implement correctly, avoiding deprecated methods.
+- The Supabase Auth SSR pattern, when implemented correctly with `@supabase/ssr` and proper cookie handling, provides a robust authentication foundation.
 - Typography selection will have a major impact on the overall user experience.
 - AI integration needs careful boundaries to ensure it assists rather than replaces the writer.
 - Mobile responsiveness requires thoughtful design decisions for the manuscript editor.
 - Supabase migrations are straightforward for table creation but require careful handling of constraints and RLS policies.
-Partial unique indexes are a good way to handle conditional uniqueness (e.g., global tags).
-- The `handle_updated_at` trigger function is reusable across multiple tables.
-- The `update_scene_word_count` trigger function automates word count for scenes.
+- API design for nested resources requires careful planning of route structures and parameter handling.
+User authorization checks at each API endpoint are crucial.
+- Ensuring user ownership and authorization at each API endpoint is crucial for security.
+- Creating highly generic and polymorphic components (like the attempted `Text.tsx`) can introduce significant TypeScript complexity.
+A simpler, more direct approach for typography components (`Heading`, `Paragraph`) was adopted for now.
+- Centralizing TypeScript types in `lib/types/index.ts` improves maintainability and consistency across the application.
+- The homepage now provides a functional entry point for users to see their work and start new projects.
+- Careful attention to import paths and exact exported names from modules (e.g., Zod schemas) is crucial to avoid TypeScript resolution errors.
+- Client-side components that manage their own data fetching (like `ProjectDashboardClient` for chapters/scenes) provide good encapsulation but require careful state management for loading, errors, and updates.
+- Next.js 15 requires careful handling of dynamic APIs (`params`, `cookies()`, `headers()`) by `await`ing them in server contexts.